Approved Use and Important Safety Information

 - Application site reactions: Skin reactions where ZTLIDO is applied can occur during or immediately after use.

-Eye exposure with ZTLIDO should be avoided.
-If eye contact occurs, immediately wash out the eye with water or saline and protect the eye (eg, eye glasses/eye wear) until sensation returns.
+- Contact of ZTLIDO with your eyes: If ZTLIDO comes into contact with your eye, immediately wash out the eye with water or saline and protect the eye until sensation returns.

-Side effects of ZTLIDO include application site reactions such as, irritation, erythema, and pruritus.
-These are not all of the adverse reactions that may occur.
-Please see full Prescribing Information for more information.
+The most common side effects of ZTLIDO are application site reactions such as irritation, redness, and itching.
+These are not all of the side effects of ZTLIDO.
+Talk to your healthcare provider for more information.

 To report SUSPECTED ADVERSE REACTIONS, contact SCILEX Pharmaceuticals Inc. at 1-866-SCILEX3 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 The risk information provided here is not comprehensive.
 To learn more, talk about ZTLIDO with your healthcare provider or pharmacist.
 The FDA-approved product labeling can be found by clicking here or calling 1-866-SCILEX3.